xsmh/qin-doov-hacking/README.md

 If it still doesn't work try again in [BROM](#device-button-combinations) mode.
 Repeat step 2-4.
 On step 5 hold the button combo and plug the cable in while still holding the buttons.
 Repeat this a couple of times if it still doesn't work.

+If all of the above steps fail, read the section below.

 ### Use Penumbra to make a backup
 If you are trying to make a backup and the above solution doesn't work you can try using Penumbra instead.